ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     composer config --global http-basic.updates.ibexa.co <installation-key> <token-password>
     ```

-    To store your credentials per project, add the credentials to the global `COMPOSER_AUTH` variable:
+    To store your credentials per project, add the credentials to the `COMPOSER_AUTH` variable:

     ``` bash
     export COMPOSER_AUTH='{"http-basic":{"updates.ibexa.co": {"username": "<your-key>", "password": "<your-password>"}}}'
     ```

-    Then, add this global variable to `auth.json`.
+    Then, add this variable to `auth.json` (for example, by running `echo COMPOSER_AUTH > auth.json`).

 !!! tip "Different tokens for different projects on a single host"